SHND/args-command-router/README.md

 myApp __AUTOCOMPLETE__ generate bash >> ~/.bash_profile
 ```

-### debug
+### tree plugin

-debug plugin adds a route to the application instance to print a application tree on console.
+After a while, number of routes can increase and gets complicated.
+Tree plugin adds a route to the application instance to print a application tree on console.

 ```js
 const { argsCommandRouter, plugins } = require('args-command-router')